gordey777/hobbyland/wordpress/wp-content/plugins/wp-all-import/readme.txt

 == Changelog ==

+= 3.3.7 =
+* added new option 'Use StreamReader instead of XMLReader to parse import file' to fix issue with libxml 2.9.3
+* execute 'pmxi_article_data' filter for all posts ( new & existing )

 = 3.3.6 =
-- added de_CH translation
+* added de_CH translation
-- added support for .svg images
+* added support for .svg images
-- added possibility for import excerpts for pages
+* added possibility for import excerpts for pages
-- added new filter 'wp_all_import_specified_records'
+* added new filter 'wp_all_import_specified_records'
-- added new filter 'wp_all_import_is_post_to_delete'
+* added new filter 'wp_all_import_is_post_to_delete'
-- disable XMLReader stream filter for HHVM
+* disable XMLReader stream filter for HHVM
-- improve search for existing images in media gallery
+* improve search for existing images in media gallery

 = 3.3.5 =
-- fixed 'Use images currently in Media Library' option
+* fixed 'Use images currently in Media Library' option

 = 3.3.4 =
-- fixed error messages on step 1 in case when server throws fatal error e.q. time limit exception
+* fixed error messages on step 1 in case when server throws fatal error e.q. time limit exception
-- fixed option "Delete posts that are no longer present in your file", now it works with empty CSV files which has only one header row
+* fixed option "Delete posts that are no longer present in your file", now it works with empty CSV files which has only one header row
-- fixed custom php functions in images preview
+* fixed custom php functions in images preview
-- fixed detecting root nodes with colons in names
+* fixed detecting root nodes with colons in names
-- added es_ES translation
+* added es_ES translation
-- added de_DE translation
+* added de_DE translation
-- added iterative ajax delete process ( deleting associated posts )
+* added iterative ajax delete process ( deleting associated posts )
-- added feature to download template/bundle from import settings
+* added feature to download template/bundle from import settings
-- added new option for importing images "Use images currently in Media Library"
+* added new option for importing images "Use images currently in Media Library"
-- added new action 'pmxi_missing_post'
+* added new action 'pmxi_missing_post'

 = 3.3.3 =
 * fixed duplicate matching by custom field